ansible/pylibssh/README.md

 ## License

-This library is distributed under the terms of LGPL 2.1, see file COPYING in this repository.
+This library is distributed under the terms of LGPL 2.1, see file LICENSE.rst in this repository.